Jeweler (horse)

 Jeweler (ジュエラー, foaled 17 January 2013) is a Japanese retired Thoroughbred racehorse and broodmare best known for her win in the 2016 Oka Sho.
 She won her only start as a juvenile in 2015 and emerged as a top-class performer in the following spring.
-After finishing a close second in two Grade 3 events she took the Oka Sho, beating Sinhalite by a nose in a photo-finish.
+After finishing a close second in two Grade 3 events, she took the Oka Sho, beating Sinhalite by a nose in a photo-finish.
 She made only two more appearances, running unplaced in the Rose Stakes and finishing a close fourth in the Shuka Sho.

 Background

 Jeweler is a bay mare with a large white star bred in Japan by Shadai Farm.
-During her racing career she carried the blue and white colours of Yoichi Aoyama and was trained by Kenichi Fujioka.
+During her racing career, she carried the blue and white colours of Yoichi Aoyama and was trained by Kenichi Fujioka.
 She was ridden in most of her races by the Italian jockey Mirco Demuro.

 She was from the first crop of foals sired by Victoire Pisa, whose wins included the Satsuki Shō, Arima Kinen and Dubai World Cup.
-Jeweler's dam showed high-class form in Europe, winning three of her eight races including the Prix Penelope in 2001.
-After being exported to Japan she became a successful broodmare whose other foal have included the multiple Grade 3 winner One Carat.
+Jeweler's dam showed high-class form in Europe, winning three of her eight races, including the Prix Penelope in 2001.
+After being exported to Japan, she became a successful broodmare whose other foals have included the multiple Grade 3 winner One Carat.
 She was a female-line descendant of the French broodmare Brescia (foaled 1953) who has been the ancestor of many major winners including Anabaa.

 Racing career

 2015: two-year-old season

-On 29 November 2015 Jeweler began her track career in a contest for previously unraced juveniles at Kyoto Racecourse.
-Racing over 1800 metres on firm ground she won from Admire Kizuna and thirteen others.
+On 29 November 2015, Jeweler began her track career in a contest for previously unraced juveniles at Kyoto Racecourse.
+Racing over 1800 metres on firm ground, she won from Admire Kizuna and thirteen others.